Dr. Shayla Salzman

 Assistant Professor of Chemical Ecology

-2019- 2023 Postdoctoral Fellow, Neurobiology and Plant Sciences, Cornell University, Ithaca, New York
+2019- 2023 NSF Postdoctoral Research Fellow in Biology, Neurobiology and Plant Sciences, Cornell University, Ithaca, New York

 2019 Ph.D., Organismic and Evolutionary Biology, Harvard University, Cambridge, Massachusetts